Safe Essential Oils for Pregnancy & How to Use Them

 You can have a happy pregnancy while enjoying your favorite oils.
 Keep reading for a list of specific essential oils that are safe to use in your pregnancy routine.

 Essential oils have been used to support our health since ancient times.
-They can be safely and effectively applied topically, internally or aromatically to support your body while it goes through this journey of pregnancy.
+They can be safely and effectively applied by pregnant people topically, internally or aromatically to support your changing body while it goes through this journey of pregnancy.

-This article will cover some of the most popular essential oils to use during pregnancy, and will cover a few essential oils you should limit or avoid all together.
+This article will cover some of the most popular essential oils pregnant women can use during pregnancy, and will cover a few essential oils you should limit or avoid all together.
 There’s also some pregnancy diffuser blends to help boost your mood.

-It’s important to check with your health care provider before the use of essential oils.
+It’s important to check with your health care provider before the use of essential oils, ย and keep oils out of reach of young children.

 How to Use Essential Oils

-1. Topical Use – This is applying essential oils directly to your skin.
+- Topical Use – Topical application is applying essential oils directly to your skin.
 You’ll want to be sure to use proper dilution to ensure essential oil safety.
 This means using a carrier oil such as fractionated coconut oil, almon oil, or jojoba oil.
 Undiluted Essential Oils can cause skin sensitivity.
 Always dilute to avoid the risk of an adverse reaction, especially if you have sensitive skin.

 Safe Essential Oils You Can Use During Pregnancy